open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AspNet/README.md

 ### EnableServerAttributesForRequestDuration

-This options allows to enable `server.address` and `server.port` attributes for `http.server.request.duration` metric.
+This option allows to enable `server.address` and `server.port` attributes for `http.server.request.duration` metric.

 ### Metric Enrich